0xNILADRI/Spark-Foundation-Hypothesis-Test/README.md

 We are going to test if there is a significant difference in their salaries, based on gender.
 We will use hypothesis test for mean salaries to check for gender discrimination.
 We will further analyze is there a race or age discrimination as well.

-## Let's begin our Hypothesis Testing.
+## Hypothesis Testing in Brief

-Before proceeding lets assess the situations.
-The all of the condition satisfies :
+All of the condition satisfies should satisfy to perform Student's T Test :

 * Unknown Variance, since sample data and assumed to be equal
 * dependant samples

-Therefor we can perform  Student's T Test.
-Calculate T value , p value to infer the hypothesis.

 __Process :__